npmcomponent/jh3y-display/Readme.md

 	var element = document.querySelector('someElement')
 	var myDisplay = new display(element);

+To use display, you need to provide the following structure

+	div //becomes the display, this is the element you pass in. div //becomes a display panel
+		div //becomes a display panel
+		div //becomes a display panel

 Once you've created a display, you need a theme for it so it actually renders.
 There are a selection of themes available or you can create your own.
 Currently, available themes are based around being responsive to display height and width so a height and width __MUST__ be set for your display.

 ## API